bluenviron/gortsplib/README.md

 * Client
   * Query servers about available streams
   * Read
-    * Read streams from servers with the UDP, UDP-multicast or TCP transports
+    * Read streams from servers with the UDP, UDP-multicast or TCP transport protocols
     * Read streams encrypted with TLS
     * Switch protocol automatically (switch to TCP in case of server error or UDP timeout)
     * Read only selected tracks of a stream
     * Pause or seek without disconnecting from the server
     * Generate RTCP receiver reports automatically
   * Publish
-    * Publish streams to servers with the UDP or TCP transports
+    * Publish streams to servers with the UDP or TCP transport protocols
     * Publish streams encrypted with TLS
     * Switch protocol automatically (switch to TCP in case of server error)
     * Pause without disconnecting from the server